 There are some scenarios in which you may want to get Power BI Premium even if you have fewer users.
 For example, you work with very large datasets, need dedicated capacities, or require a higher storage limit.
 If you have to refresh your datasets more than 8 times a day, you’ll also need Power BI Premium.

-Power BI Premium also gives you access to the Power BI report server, which may be required if you handle critical information that must stay on-premise.
-You can get SQL Server Enterprise Edition with Software Assurance for approximately $40,000 for two years.
+Power BI Premium also gives you access to Power BI Report Server, which may be required if you handle critical information that must stay on-premise.
+Some organizations might also opt to purchase the Power BI Report Server separately from the Premium licenses.
+This is accomplished by purchasing SQL Server Enterprise Edition with Software Assurance for approximately $40,000 for two years.

 Still Need Help Choosing Your Power BI License?